mannd/epcalipers-windows/README.md

 # EP Calipers for Microsoft Windows

+## IMPORTANT!!
+This is an experimental branch of the EP Calipers for Windows repository.
+The current main branch is the epcalipers-2 branch.

+This epcalipers-3 branch is a rewrite nearly from scratch of EP Calipers.
+It does not yet have functionality as a calipers app, and it may not even build.

+The goals of this new branch are to recreate the app with the following improvements:
+- Use the most modern Windows desktop system, WinUI 3.
+- Improve the archecture of the app (XAML views, MVVM).
+- Eliminate PDF processing via Ghostscript, and use Nuget packages instead.
+- Update the Help system to Modern Windows style.
+- Support dark mode
+- MSIX installation via side-loading or Microsoft Store.

 ## Description
 This is the Microsoft Windows™ version of EP Calipers.
 Versions for Android, iOS and macOS are also available.